ZetCode

 buf := bufio.NewReader(stdout)

-A reader from the standard output is created.
+A buffered reader is created to read data from the command's standard output efficiently.

 for {